sotoplatero/vicaria/src/lib/content/services/seborrheic-keratosis-removal.md

 description: "Professional seborrheic keratosis removal in downtown Hamilton by medical doctors.
 Safe treatment for age spots and benign skin growths.
 Book your consultation at Vicaria Health."
 category: "skin-treatments"
 image: "/images/services/skin-tag-removal.jpg"
+faqs:
+  - question: "Does it hurt?"
+    answer: "Most people describe it as a brief warm sensation or light pinch.
+If you're concerned, we can use a topical numbing agent to make it even more comfortable.
+The procedure is quick—much easier than most people expect."
+  - question: "Will it leave a scar?"
+    answer: "When done properly by medical professionals, scarring is rare and usually minimal.
+The area may look slightly pink for a few weeks, then it fades to match your surrounding skin tone."
+  - question: "Can I just ignore them?"
+    answer: "You can—they're harmless.
+But many people remove them because they're cosmetically bothersome, get irritated by clothing or jewelry, or simply want clearer skin.
+It's totally your call."
+  - question: "Are they dangerous?"
+    answer: "No. Seborrheic keratoses are benign and won't turn into cancer.
+However, some skin cancers (like melanoma) can look similar.
+That's why it's smart to have a doctor examine any new or changing skin growth."
+  - question: "How much does it cost?"
+    answer: "Consultation fee is $60 CAD + taxes.
+Treatment pricing is $20-$25 per lesion (based on size and location) + taxes.
+We'll give you transparent pricing during your consultation."
+  - question: "Will they come back?"
+    answer: "The specific growths we remove won't grow back.
+But if you're prone to seborrheic keratoses, new ones may develop elsewhere over time.
+That's normal—and we can remove those too when they appear."
 ---

 # Get Rid of Those Stubborn Brown Spots